eprof1/Formative00/ReadMe.txt

+PgP 6/8/2025 note the latest versions of Formative00 are actually in eProf1/MIS202x because I had to straighten out javascript and dom

 PgP 5/31/2025
 leaving Formative00 alone, but now splitting it into 3 parts, 1, 2 and 3 and revising structure restructured/refactored js and css and constants files